UNESCO World Heritage Site · Kyoto, Japan

 Nijo Castle is one of 17 Historic Monuments of Ancient Kyoto recognised by UNESCO — your guide brings its international significance to life.

-Nijo Castle was never built for war.
-It was built for power — the kind that needs no army, only architecture.
-When Tokugawa Ieyasu constructed this palace beside the Emperor's residence in Kyoto, he sent an unmistakeable message: the shogun rules, even in the heart of imperial Japan.
+Nijo Castle was never built for war — it was built for power, the kind that needs no army, only architecture.
+Tokugawa Ieyasu, the first Edo-period shogun, began it in 1603 beside the Emperor's Kyoto residence; his grandson Iemitsu completed the palace buildings in 1626 for the visit of Emperor Go-Mizunoo.
+The message was unmistakable: the shogun ruled, even in the heart of imperial Japan.

-With your expert guide leading a group of no more than 10, you'll walk through spaces designed to overwhelm — layered corridors, rising gate roofs, and rooms where ceiling height and floor level told every visitor exactly where they stood in the hierarchy of power.
+With your expert guide leading a group of no more than 10, you'll walk in stocking feet through rooms designed to overwhelm — waiting halls where gilded tigers and leopards by the Kano school stare down from gold-leaf walls, and audience chambers where ceiling height and floor level told every visitor exactly where they stood.

 Gather outside Exit 1 of Nijōjō-mae Station.
 Your guide will be holding a "Local Guide Stars" sign.
 Admission is handled for you — no ticket queues.